haglobah/manzanit0.github.io/_posts/2018-06-27-aquamon-part1.md

 author: Javier Garcia
 description: "An application to refresh Salesforce sandboxes."
 category: salesforce
-tags: salesforce, .NET, automation
+tags: salesforce, .net, automation
 ---

 Since I started working at Frontiers, we've had many technical tasks that were monotonous and repetitive, typical in most technical jobs.
 One of them was refreshing our Salesforce Sandboxes every time we wanted to start working on a new feature.

-Our *modus operandi* usually is to first refresh a sandbox, copy from Production, then branch our repository's Test branch, push all the metadata to the sandbox, and the finally start working on it until it's finished and a pull request is made.
+Our _modus operandi_ usually is to first refresh a sandbox, copy from Production, then branch our repository's Test branch, push all the metadata to the sandbox, and the finally start working on it until it's finished and a pull request is made.

 If you've worked for some time with Salesforce, you are probably aware of how tedious it is to refresh a sandbox from Production and, once it is finished, set all the environment variables in Custom Settings or Custom Metadata.
 Here is where **Aquamon** comes into play.